Meråker Line: Construction

-The work paid well, and attracted many navvies to the area.
+The work paid well and attracted many navvies to the area.
 Initial wages were 3.20 kroner per day, though this later was reduced.
 Two and a half thousand men were employed, with fewer jobs being offered than there were applicants.
-Land owners were compensated 50–200 kroner per hectare (NOK 20–80 per acre) for cultivated land, and 10 kroner per hectare (NOK 4 per acre) for forest.
-Many local farmers made good money offering transport of cargo for the construction, as well as renting out annexes for navvies; others made money as traders.
+The landowners were compensated 50–200 kroner per hectare (NOK 20–80 per acre) for cultivated land and 10 kroner per hectare (NOK 4 per acre) for forest.
+Many local farmers made good money offering cargo transport for the construction and renting out annexes for navvies; others made money as traders.
 As with all such construction areas, many legal and illegal pubs and brothels were established.
-After construction was completed, some moved on, while others settled in the area; many of these received jobs with the railway company.
+After construction, some moved on, while others settled in the area; many received jobs with the railway company.

-The official opening took place on 22 July 1882 by King Oscar II of Sweden and Norway.
-This was at the height of the debate on parliamentarianism and the king's right to veto the Parliament of Norway, and the king used the opening ceremonies and speeches at each station to encourage people to support the union between Sweden and Norway, and pointed out how the railway would better connect the "brother nations".
-In contrast, in Hegra no-one from the municipal council chose to attend the opening ceremony, and no-one from Nedre Stjørdal attended the opening at Hell either.
+The official opening occurred on 22 July 1882 by King Oscar II of Sweden and Norway.
+This was during the height of the debate on parliamentarianism.
+The king's right to veto the Parliament of Norway, and the king used the opening ceremonies and speeches at each station to encourage people to support the union between Sweden and Norway and pointed out how the railway would better connect the "brother nations."
+In contrast, in Hegra no one from the municipal council chose to attend the opening ceremony, and no one from Nedre Stjørdal attended the opening at Hell either.